enterprisemediawiki/SemanticMeetingMinutes/README.md

 ### Step 3: Import forms, templates, categories and properties

 SMM comes with many pre-built forms, templates, categories and properties.
-To create these on your wiki, use the importDump.php script from your wiki's install directory:
+To create these on your wiki, use the importDump.php script from your wiki's install directory.
+After importing the pages make sure to rebuild your recent changes.

-    php maintenance/importDump.php --conf LocalSettings.php /extensions/SemanticMeetingMinutes/ImportFiles/import.xml
+    php maintenance/importDump.php < ./extensions/SemanticMeetingMinutes/ImportFiles/import.xml
+    php maintenance/rebuildrecentchanges.php

 ### Step 4: Verify imported pages did not overwrite existing ones